 In the absence of smarter regulation, cabin waste volumes could double in the next 10 years.
 IATA wants to support the simplification and harmonization of cabin waste regulations and promote technical solutions that will reduce industry costs and contribute to the circular economy.

-Cabin waste is made up of two main streams:
+Cabin waste made up of two main streams

 Cleaning waste is leftover rubbish from items given to passengers on the aircraft such as newspapers, paper towels, plastic bottles, food dropped on the floor, amenity kits and plastic wrapping from blankets, pillows and headsets.
 Cleaning waste also includes the contents of washroom bins and medical waste such as used syringes.